Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 [Reference](https://pandas.pydata.org/docs/user_guide/dsintro.html)

 #### Q119.
-Suppose you have a variale named `vector` of type np.array with 10,000 elements.
+Suppose you have a variable named `vector` of type np.array with 10,000 elements.
 How can you turn `vector` into a variable named `matrix` with dimensions 100x100?

 - [ ] `matrix = (vector.shape = (100,100))`
 - [ ] `matrix = vector.to_matrix(100,100)`